dwaned/max-profit-calculator/README.md

 Choosing only index 4 would give return profit of 1.
 No other combinations is possible.

+## **"Business Requirements"**

+To be able to better solve the challenge, I have decided to come up with these requirements to help me define the code and tests better.

-System chooses the max profit with the least used savings.
+ - System chooses the max profit with the least amount of savings used.
-If multiple combinations with same amount of savings exist, it returns them all.
+ - If multiple combinations with same amount of savings exist, it returns them all.
-Savings is a positive Integer
+ - Savings is a positive Integer only.
+ - Min/Max Stock Price - 1 to 1000
+ - Min/Max Savings - 1 to 1000